Shubham-Dhakan/TestNG_Testing/README.md

                           public void Demo() {}   >>>

 7) FlipKartLogin - File showcases the perfect example of parametrization concept where we are fetching values from xml file in our java file through parameterization concept.
+8) DataProvider - Whenever we have to fill multiple forms on website and deal with mutliple data's then we have to DataProvider concept of testng.
+As it returns array of objects.